 The association of Danish Industries predicts that there will be a significant shortage of skilled labor in Denmark in the coming years if the present pattern of education and employment continues.
-There will be a shortage of workforce, especially in construction, industry and health sector.
+There will be a shortage of workforce, especially in the construction, industry and health sector.
+Even the severe shortage does occur unskilled refugees cannot fill the labor gap

 Denmark is not the only country in the world that has a shortage of skilled labor.
 All developed and developing countries are having the same problem.
 Japan is not known as a traditional immigrant country but the country is in search of half a million skilled and semi-skilled workers.
 Workers from East European countries always migrated to Western countries, now those countries also are recruiting workers from abroad.

 I have worked for the Danish Integration department.
 I was involved in the integration process of refugees.
-I understand why refugees are not the answer to the shortage of labor.
+I know very well why refugees are not the answer to the shortage of labor.
+The research of the Rockwool fund and the study of the Ministry of finance have come to the same conclusion that incoming refugees are mostly illiterate and they do no good the labor market.

-I have met many Syrian refugees who are not familiar with Latin alphabets.
-Many refugees from Eritrea are illiterates.
+I have met many Syrian refugees who are either illiterate or not familiar with Latin alphabets.
+Many refugees from Eritrea are also illiterates.
 In our department of refugee integration, we tried hard to give those refugees some basic pieces of knowledge about Denmark.

 A recent survey conducted by the Danish Ministry of Immigration and housing finds, that 6 out 10 refugees are unskilled or do not have any education at all.
 Only ten percent of refugees are somehow skilled.